Create a full, possibly valid cff object from a given source. This

 Logical

 TRUE/FALSE.
-If the package is hosted on GitHub, should the repository topics be added as keywords?- dependencies
+If the package is hosted on GitHub, whether to add the repository topics as keywords.- dependencies

 Logical

 TRUE/FALSE.
-Should the dependencies of your package be added to thereferencesCFF key?Roles to be considered as authors of the package when generating the
+Whether to add your package dependencies to thereferencesCFF key.Roles to be considered as authors of the package when generating the

 CITATION.cfffile.
 See Details.